membraneframework/membrane_raw_video_format/README.md

-Unless you're developing an Membrane Element it's unlikely that you need to use this package directly in your app, as normally it is going to be fetched as a dependency of any element that operates on H264 video stream.
+Unless you're developing an Membrane Element it's unlikely that you need to use this package directly in your app, as normally it is going to be fetched as a dependency of any element that operates on a raw (uncompressed) video stream.

 However, if you are developing an Element or need to add it due to any other reason, just add the following line to your `deps` in the `mix.exs` and run